BGforgeNet/fallout2-unlimited-party-mod/readme.txt

 * Gema (http://gema.sourceforge.net)

 ###Changelog
 * Version 6: fix bug that prevented characters with CHA less than 2 to recruit companions.
-Also, be more more verbose during installation and fix some non-critical warnings
+Also, be more verbose during installation and fix some non-critical warnings
 * Version 5: fix typo that caused Miria to be not affected
 * Version 4: really fix space bug, better code style, graceful handling of missing files, better logging
 * Version 3: fixed installation into a directory with spaces